skillrepos/ccode/labs.md

 ![The /ship command is present](./images/ccode234.png?raw=true "The /ship command is present")

 Hit *Esc" to get out of that output.
 Next, verify the agents.
-The old `/agents` wizard has been removed from Claude Code — agents are now managed as plain files (or by asking Claude to create/update them for you).
+The `/agents` **wizard** was removed in v2.1.198 — running `/agents` today just prints a reminder that agents are plain files you (or Claude) edit under `.claude/agents/`.
 So use the `!` bash shortcut you learned in Lab 1 to list them (the input turns pink when it starts with `!`):

 ```
 ! ls .claude/agents/*